mario-cossio/Lucidarios/README.md

 # Lucidarios
 **Repositorio de los testimonios del <em>Lucidario</em>**

-En este repositorio encontrarán los testimonios de los nueve manuscritos del <em>Lucidario</em> auspiciado Sancho IV, en transcripción semipaleográfica empleando el [sistema de transcripción](http://www.hispanicseminary.org/manual-en.htm) del Hispanic Seminary of Medieval Studies, como explico [aquí](https://lucidarios.hypotheses.org/transcripciones/normas-de-transcripcion):
+This is a repository of the nine testimonies of Sancho IV's <em>Lucidario</em>.
+The transcriptions are encoded using the [semipaleographic system](http://www.hispanicseminary.org/manual-en.htm) of the Hispanic Seminary of Medieval Studies, as explained [here](https://lucidarios.hypotheses.org/transcripciones/normas-de-transcripcion):

 <ol>
 <li>A (Biblioteca Nacional de España, ms. 3369)</li>